 - Understand and follow the bylaws (rules that explain how a board runs)

 - Stay informed about important issues that affect the organization

 - Work as a team member

-- Understand and practice meeting rules
+- Understand and practice meeting rules and codes of conduct

 The Board hires an Executive Director to run the organization.
 The Executive Director carries out the Board policies so the organization meets its goals.
 The Executive Director hires employees to do the work.